Zapper-fi/studio-docs/docs/tutorial/7-create-tvl-fetcher.md

 ## What is TVL?

 **TVL** stands for _total value locked_.
-It is the total amount of staked cryptocurrency within a protocol that is actively earning interest, being used as collateral, and so on.
+It is the total amount of staked cryptocurrency within an app that is actively earning interest, being used as collateral, and so on.
 Let's take a look at a few examples:

 - The TVL in **Uniswap V2** is the total amount of trading liquidity across all of its liquidity pools
 - The TVL in **Aave V2** is the total amount of supplied collateral across the Aave V2 market